Regulations Regarding Nontheists in the Military

 - This publication includes sectarian wording implying that religion is consists only of “faith or spiritual principles” or “religious worship, rites, sacraments, ordinances, and ministrations” rather than the more appropriate definition found in other higher-level regulations, including DODD 1350.2 (listed abobve).

 - George Washington is quoted saying, “reason and experience both forbid us to expect that National Morality can prevail in exclusion of religious principle.”
-This is a quote discriminatory to nontheists within the military and must be removed.
-(MAAF action forthcoming Feb 2010)
+This is a quote discriminatory to nontheists within the military.
+Following MAAF complaints, this quote was removed.

 - Previous version: